RafaeldeLimaThomaz/Habits-Schedule-Application/README.md

 ## Add New Habit <br>

 Creating a new habit is super easy.
-Type habit's title and how often you want to commit (Mondays, Tuesdays, ...) <br>
+Type habit's title and how often you want to commit (Mondays, Tuesdays, ...) <br><br>

 <img src="https://github.com/RafaeldeLimaThomaz/Habits-Schedule-Application/blob/master/readme_assets/02.gif "  width="30%" height="30%" />
 <br>